garystafford/sdxl_dreambooth_autotrain_demo/README.md

 ### Photorealistic Images of `oue electric scooter`

-The photorealistic images below were generated using the following prompts:
+The photorealistic images below were generated using the following prompts at 864 x 1536 pixels wide (LinkedIn size):

 ```python
 subject_prompt = """oue, photo of a oue electric scooter, sleek, smooth curves, colorful, daytime, urban, futuristic cityscape"""